Washedglad/home-ad-lab/docs/03-pfsense-setup.md

 4. Select **Continue** and click **OK**

 **Note:** If you encounter issues with OPT1 configuration, you can skip it and configure via web interface later.

+### After Interface Configuration

+1. Installer will complete setup
+2. System will be ready to use
+3. Note the LAN IP address (should be 192.168.100.1)
+4. You can now access the web interface (see Step 3 below)

 ### Alternative: Text-Based Installer